 Fencer Weapon Mastery (Ex)

-At 20th level, when a fencer threatens a critical hit with a light or one-handed piercing weapon, that critical is automatically confirmed.
-Furthermore, the critical modifiers of such weapons increase by 1 (×2 becomes ×3, and so on).
+At 20th level, when a fencer threatens a critical hit with a melee weapon or thrown weapons that belongs to a fighter weapon group that she selected with fencer weapon training, that critical hit is automatically confirmed.
+Furthermore, the critical multipliers of such weapons increase by 1 (×2 becomes ×3, and so on).

 Favored Class Bonuses